-Eliana Close is interested in the legal and ethical dilemmas that arise in response to the changing landscape of death and dying.
+Dr Eliana Close is a Lecturer and Postdoctoral Research Fellow in the Faculty of Law at the Queensland University of Technology.
+Her research is focused on the legal and ethical dilemmas that arise in response to the changing landscape of death and dying.
 She has published on various aspects of end-of-life law, policy and practice, with a particular focus on decision making in critical care and voluntary assisted dying.
-Her doctoral research examines the regulation of disputes about potentially life-sustaining treatment and is funded by the Australian Research Council Postgraduate Training Program and the NHMRC Centre of Research Excellence in End of Life Care.

 Eliana is currently a member of the Queensland Children’s Hospital Clinical Ethics Consultation Service, which provides ethical consultation for treating teams and a collaborative forum for case discussion around specific clinical ethical issues.
 She has presented on aspects of end-of-life law to medical audiences and has also contributed to curriculum development for the Victorian government’s voluntary assisted dying training for medical practitioners.
 Eliana was Research Fellow on the ARC Linkage Grant, Futile Treatment at the End of Life: Legal, policy, sociological, and economic perspectives.
 She is passionate about using empirical data to inform appropriate regulation.